glpi-project/doc/source/modules/administration/dictionnaries.rst

 Dictionary's allow to modify data already existing in GLPI or new data in order to group redundant data.

-Dictionaries are based on GLPI :doc:`rules engine </modules/administration/rules/rulesmanagement>` and are available for some types of items (softwares, suppliers, drop-downs).
+Dictionaries are based on GLPI :doc:`rules engine </modules/administration/rules/rulesmanagement>` and are available for some types of items (software, suppliers, drop-downs).
 The rules associated with a dictionary will modify values that are either manually inserted or automatically inserted via an inventory tool or via plugins (for instance CSV file injector).

 Import, export and duplication
 ------------------------------